trdroid/Bootstrap-Examples/GridSystem/README.md

 If class prefixes for other screen sizes are not specified, then Bootstrap will consider the layout specified for the smallest screen size.

-If any of the above snippets were run on a larger screen, it falls back to col-xs specifications, since that is the smallest screen size configurations provided.
+If any of the above snippets were displayed on a larger screen, the col-xs specifications are used, since that is the smallest screen size configuration provided.